-- To get the value of the minimum cut, just run max flow. - To extract the actual edges in the minimum cut, we use the fact that all of them must be saturated. - We do a graph traversal starting from s and only traverse edges that have positive remaining capacity and record which vertices we visit. - The edges which have a visited vertex on one end and an unvisited vertex on the other will form the minimum cut. (compare to the definition of a s-t cut) - The residual edges need to be ignored!
+- To get the value of the minimum cut, just run max flow. - To extract the actual edges in the minimum cut, we use the fact that all of them must be saturated. - We do a graph traversal starting from s and only traverse edges that have positive remaining capacity and record which vertices we visit. - The edges which have a visited vertex on one end and an unvisited vertex on the other will form the minimum cut. - Compare to the definition of a s-t cut - Make sure you only count actual edges, and not virtual edges!